Monstera Adansonii Cutting ( Swiss cheese vine) Live Houseplant

 Swiss Cheese Vine loves to climb and benefit from some support to grow upright and expand its leaves.
 Alternately, this vine makes a lovely hanging plant as without support, the vines will cascade down the sides of the pot.

-- Premium custom-blend soil.
-Specifically formulated with all the nutrients and vitamins to keep your Pretty in Green plants happy and thriving.
+Premium, organic, custom-blended soil made daily by our staff.
+Specifically formulated with all the nutrients and vitamins to keep your plants happy and thriving 🌲

 Photograph above represents plants in the nursery.
 Appearance of delivered plant may vary depending on season.